 Particular information about rental inquiries with Amélie Dekker, our professional booking agent and property manager, as well as a descriptive list of Balcony Gîte specifics to help answer all your immediate questions.

-Although cooking remains core to both my essential being and doing, a natural appetite for life in France and our expanded fresh adventures there in recent years now compel me to shift my focus to inviting you along to share the experience and find ways to make it your own as well.
+Kay Baumhefner is a professional chef, teacher, and culinary consultant, who has played a main role in a number of Sonoma County restaurants as well as her own Come Home to Cooking culinary classes.
+Although cooking remains core to both her essential being and doing, a natural appetite for life in France, and her expanded fresh adventures there in recent years, now compel her to shift her focus to inviting you along to share the experience and find ways to make it your own as well.
+Read Our Story for more information.

 A “plus beau village” is officially declared by the French government as one of the Most Beautiful Villages in France.